skrattaren/apf.rst/apf.rst

   shop appears which seems to contain wonderful merchandise but in fact contains dangerous trash."

-  The Leiber story is indeed called "`Bazaar of the Bizarre`_".
-It features Fafhrd and the Gray Mouser, and can be found in "`Swords Against Death`_".
+  The Leiber story is indeed called **Bazaar of the Bizarre**.
+It features Fafhrd and the Gray Mouser, and can be found in **Swords Against Death**.

 - [p.
 171/171] "'Do not peddle in the affairs of wizards...'"